Trade Gold Trading

 A Gold trader can also place a stop loss order according to the technical indicators used to set these stop loss orders.
 Certain technical indicators use mathematical calculations to calculate where the stop loss orders should be set so as to provide an optimal exit point when trading Gold.
 These chart indicators can be used as the basis for setting these stop loss orders.

 Other online Gold traders also place these stop loss orders according to a predetermined risk: reward ratio.
 This method of setting these orders is dependent upon certain mathematical calculations based on Gold chart price movements.
-For example a ratio of 50 pips stop loss can be used by a Gold trader if the trade has the potential to make 100 pips in profit; this is a risk reward ratio of 2:1.
-Also, a ratio of 30 pips stop loss can be used by a Gold trader if the trade has the potential to make 90 pips in profit; this is a risk reward ratio of 3:1
+For example a ratio of 50 pips stop loss can be used by a trader if the trade has the potential to make 100 pips in profit: this is a risk reward ratio of 2:1.
+Also, a ratio of 30 pips stop loss can be used by a trader if the trade has the potential to make 90 pips in profit: this is a risk reward ratio of 3:1

 Other traders just use a predetermined percentage of their total trading account balance.